 Rita Baghdadi: Our film is really about neighbor versus neighbor.
 We never wanted to make a David versus Goliath kind of story.

-Announcer: Summer documentaries.
+Announcer: Climate-conscious films for the holidays.
 Up next on Climate One.

 Announcer: Welcome to Climate One – changing the conversation about energy, economy and the environment.
 Climate One conversations – with oil companies and environmentalists, Republicans and Democrats – are recorded at the Commonwealth Club of California, and hosted by Greg Dalton.